ncagle/DNS-over-HTTPS/push-access-guidelines.md

 Also see [A Note About Git Commit Messages](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)

+## Review and discussion

+We encourage discussion and review for all substantial changes, and any change in external behavior.
+There's no hard-and-fast rule, just use your judgment.
+A typo for example does not require a review or a discussion, just commit it.
+Team members can start a PR like anyone else with proposed changes, so if you're even a little unsure just do that.

 ## No forced pushes (except emergencies)

 Do not force your push to upstream/master, as you will just overwrite someone else's work and cause problems for those who have cloned the repo in that state.